Risk Management Structures and Tools

 In addition to the ICS principles already mentioned, we perform assessments and analyses to help identify and minimize any risks that may directly influence financial reporting.
 We continually monitor changes in accounting standards and provide the employees handling them with regular and comprehensive training.
 We enlist external experts to reduce the risk of accounting misstatements in complex and challenging issues, such as pensions.

 Our subsidiaries ensure that all regulations are implemented in their local regions.
-Corporate Accounting assists them and monitors the process.
-Additionally, country-specific accounting standards exist that must be complied with.
+Corporate Accounting assists them in this task and monitors the process.
+In addition, country-specific accounting standards exist that must be complied with.
 The reported data is verified both by automatic system validation, and by reports and analyses.
 Data is checked for plausibility and then consolidated.
-We safeguard the effectiveness of controls not only by gathering feedback from employees involved, but also by continually monitoring key financial indicators in our monthly management reports and in system-based test runs.
-Moreover, regular external audits are carried out, and there are external reviews at year-end and for each quarter.
+We safeguard the effectiveness of controls not only by gathering feedback from the employees involved, but also by continually monitoring key financial indicators in our monthly management reports and in system-based test runs.
+Moreover, regular external audits are carried out, as well as external reviews at year-end and for each quarter.

 On a quarterly basis, managers at our divisions, corporate departments and subsidiaries confirm for their areas that all key issues for quarterly and annual financial statements have been reported.

-The Supervisory Board is also integrated into the internal control system through the Audit Committee.
-In particular, the Audit Committee monitors the accounting process, the effectiveness of the internal-control and risk-management systems, and auditing procedures.
+The Supervisory Board is also integrated in the internal control system through its Audit Committee.
+In particular, the Audit Committee monitors the accounting process, the effectiveness of the internal-control and risk-management systems, and the auditing procedures.
 Moreover, it reviews the documents for Wacker Chemie AG’s separate financial statements and the WACKER Group’s annual and quarterly financial statements and the combined management report for these statements, and discusses them with the Executive Board and the auditors.

 We protect all financial systems from misuse with user-authorization systems, data-release policies and access restrictions.
 Information Technology, a corporate department, carries out regular system backups and maintenance measures to minimize both the risk of data loss and of a breakdown of accounting-related IT systems.
 However, even with adequate and functioning systems in place, we cannot guarantee that the internal control system will be 100-percent effective.

-WACKER’s ethical principles of corporate management go above and beyond the legal requirements.
-The compliance management department is responsible for ensuring that these principles and all related legal provisions are observed throughout the company.
+WACKER’s ethical principles of corporate management exceed legal requirements.
+The Compliance Management department is responsible for ensuring that these principles and all related legal provisions are observed throughout the company.
 Training courses on compliance raise employees’ awareness of the relevant risks and convey binding rules of behavior for daily work routines.
 These aspects are covered by WACKER’s compliance regulation.
-Employees are instructed to inform their supervisors, the compliance officers, the employee council or their designated HR contacts if they notice any violations.
+Employees are instructed to inform their supervisors, the compliance officers, the employee council or their designated HR contacts of any violations they notice.
+They also have the option of reporting suspected violations anonymously via a protected channel.

 The Group’s compliance officers are responsible for implementing these rules and regulations, and are on hand to advise employees on all matters relating to compliance.
-The WACKER Group has 23 compliance officers around the world: in Germany, the USA, China, Taiwan, Japan, India, South Korea, Brazil, Mexico, Singapore, Russia, Norway and the United Arab Emirates.
-Compliance issues arising in countries not listed here are handled in Germany by the Chief Compliance Officer.
+The WACKER Group has 20 compliance officers around the world: in Germany, the USA, China, Japan, India, South Korea, Brazil, Mexico, Singapore, Russia, Norway and the United Arab Emirates.
+Compliance issues arising in countries not listed here are handled in Germany by the Chief Compliance Officer with assistance from the Legal department.

 The third line of defense is provided by WACKER’s Corporate Auditing department, which acts as an independent monitoring body for the Executive Board.
 This department shares responsibility for effective internal control systems throughout the various operational processes and systems.
 When setting up an internal control system, the operational units must apply certain principles, such as a policy of dual control.
 These principles are defined in an internationally valid regulation that explains them in more detail for critical functions.

-On behalf of the Executive Board, Corporate Auditing therefore mainly performs regular, process-specific reviews of all relevant functions and corporate units, placing its focus on internal control systems.
+On behalf of the Executive Board, Corporate Auditing mainly performs regular, process-specific reviews of all relevant functions and corporate units, placing its focus on internal control systems.
 Audit topics are selected using a risk-driven approach.
-This takes account of risk management reporting, as well as the reports and information provided by the corporate departments, business divisions and larger joint ventures / associates.
-The Executive Board supplements and approves the auditing schedule, which is discussed by the Audit Committee as well.
+This takes account of risk management reporting, as well as the reports and information provided by the corporate departments, business divisions and larger joint ventures/associates.
+The auditing schedule is supplemented and approved by the Executive Board, and discussed with the Audit Committee.
 If necessary, the schedule is flexibly adjusted during the year to take account of changes in underlying conditions.

-When auditing our annual financial statements, the external auditor examines our early-warning system for detecting risks.
-The auditor then reports to the Executive and Supervisory Boards.
+When auditing our annual financial statements, the external auditors examine our early-warning system for detecting risks.
+The auditors then report to the Executive and Supervisory Boards.